Run the Alps logo

 In the foothills of the Alps in Italian-speaking Switzerland, run alongside waterfall-filled valleys and atop dramatic ridgelines, with lakeside accommodation each night.

 Ticino, the Italian-speaking region in the east of Switzerland, offers dramatic yet accessible mountains, verdant valleys, and beautiful lakeside towns.
 Here, we get to enjoy Italian culture and cuisine, mixed with Swiss efficiency!
 On this tour we’ll spend time in the stylish towns of Lugano and Locarno, with one night in a high mountain hotel.
 We’ll take in the full range of the Ticino landscape, trail running through deep green valleys with tumbling streams, along ridgeline trails, and past high mountain lakes.
-We’ll make the most of Switzerland’s excellent transport system, using gondolas and funiculars to easily access Ticino’s high alpine regions.
+On this level 2 tour, we’ll make the most of Switzerland’s excellent transport system, using gondolas and funiculars to easily access Ticino’s high alpine regions.

 Book this tour